Which cars have stood the test of time and remain just as popular today as they were at launch?

 The Mini was a huge success worldwide, and it remained popular until BMC finally ceased production on the Mini in 2000, after manufacturing over 5 million cars and selling 1.6 million in Britain alone.

-It had also enjoyed huge successes in the world of motorsport, winning victories in races like the Monte Carlo Rally and the 1000 Lakes Rally.
+But not before enjoying huge successes in the world of motorsport, winning victories in races like the Monte Carlo Rally and the 1000 Lakes Rally.

 But the Mini being pulled from production in 2000 wasn't the end of the line for everyone's favourite box on wheels - BMW took over and shortly afterward announced a successor to the original, aptly named the MINI.
-Yes, they just put the old name in capitals.

-While not as affordable as the original, it retains the iconic look and remains just as popular.
-There are several iterations of the MINI available to buy today, including an estate version, an SUV version, a convertible model, and even the MINI Electric.
+There are several iterations of the MINI available to buy today, including an estate version, an SUV version, a convertible model, and even the electric MINI Aceman.

 With the latest models featuring the best technology, latest performance engineering, and a finely tailored interior, the MINI is a fashionable and desirable vehicle, oriented towards the pleasure of driving.